avocados23/TheMachine/README.md

 * MySQL
 * Git
 * A database client
+* Google Chrome

 Currently, I am using IntelliJ IDEA to manage and track my Java packages and project.
 I am using Sequel Pro to manage the contents of my MySQL database as well.
+Google Chrome is also required as it is the browser of choice for The Machine when accessing information from the Internet.

 **It is heavily preferred that you use the IntelliJ IDEA for ease of dependency and external library management,**
 ***because the following instructions I wrote on this README assume that you are using IntelliJ IDEA.***